-S1 Control switch The control switch has three positions and is key operated: O All connections powered off ON Operating position, Power The interlock switch must be pushed during the starting available for lights, instruments, relays and buzzer.
+S1 Control switch The control switch has three positions and is key operated: O All connections powered off ON Operating position.
+Power available for lights, instruments, relays and buzzer.
 START Starting position.
 The starter is engaged.
+The interlock switch must be pushed during the starting procedure.
 The key must be returned to 0 for another attempt to start.
-S2 Stop switch The engine is stopped with this switch.
-S4 Interlock switch "INTERLOCK" The interlock switch should be pushed in during starting to override the oil pressure monitor, which will otherwise activate the stop solenoid.
+S2 Stop switch The engine is stopped with this switch. ion I S4 Interlock switch "INTERLOCK" The interlock switch should be pushed in during starting to override the oil pressure monitor, which will otherwise activate the stop solenoid.
 Note The start switch also bypasses the function of the temperature monitor.
 S5 Rheostat for instrument lighting The instrument lighting is regulated by turning the knob.
 W1 Charge warning light Red warning light which should go out as soon as the engine catches.
 W2 Master warning light Red warning light which lights up at the same time as the buzzer is heard if coolant temperature is too high or oil pressure is too low.
 Buzzer The buzzer is located at the back of the tachometer.
 The buzzer will sound at low oil pressure, excessive coolant temperature and if the coolant level drops too low.
 The buzzer comes on when the control switch S1 is set to position ON and should go out as soon as the engine has been started or switch S4 pushed in.